Frequently Asked Questions

 Camp 4 Kids respects the rights of each person’s privacy; however, we must also protect the rights of the group's safety and well-being.
 All personal items should be clearly marked so there is not a misunderstanding of ownership.
 Each camper will be responsible for maintaining his/her personal belongings.
-Camp4Kids does not take responsibility for any loss, misplaced, or stolen item.
+Camp4Kids does not take responsibility for any loss (s), misplaced, or stolen item.
 Camp4Kids does not assume any liability or responsibility for sending a camper, CIT, or Counselor home who has broken the rules.
 All liability rests with the parents and/or person, should they be 18 years or older.

 Q. How do we try and deal with children's allergies?

-A. In recognition that many children have allegories to nuts or other such items, Camp4Kids and both Camp Ronald McDonald and Camp Oakes do not knowingly serve any foods that have peanuts or tree nuts, and we strive to maintain a camp environment free from products containing nuts.
+A. In recognition that many children have allergies to nuts or other such items, Camp4Kids, Camp Ronald McDonald, and Camp Oakes do not knowingly serve any foods that have peanuts or tree nuts, and we strive to maintain a camp environment free from products containing nuts.
 If your child has an allergy, please note it on the medical form and notify your child’s counselor at drop off.
 Camp4Kids cannot promise that Camp is nut free, since we cannot control what parents give or send their child.

 ***Please make sure any food you send with your child or in care packages contain no peanuts or nuts, or traces of nuts, and are not manufactured in a facility or on equipment that processes peanuts or nuts***